Why we partner

 By joining forces and working in partnership, FAO and its partners can support the achievement of FAO’s five Strategic Objectives.

-FAO can more effectively assist global efforts to eradicate chronic hunger and poverty and improve food access for the poor and vulnerable by working together with its partners.
-Partnerships also make it possible to mobilize the best knowledge and capacities available and provide the most effective services in working toward common goals.
+In partnership, FAO can more effectively contribute to global efforts to eradicate hunger and reduce poverty, improving food access for the poor and vulnerable by working together with its partners.
+Partnerships also make it possible to mobilize the best available knowledge and capacities and provide the most effective services in working toward common goals.

-Partnerships include those with UN agencies, research institutions, international financing institutions (IFIs) and other inter-governmental entities.
-FAO also partners with Governments, civil society including both people’s organizations and NGOs, and the private sector.
-The Organization also engages in many less formalized networking arrangements.
+Partnerships include those with UN agencies, funds and programmes, academia and research institutions, international financial institutions (IFIs) and inter-governmental entities.
+FAO also partners with Governments, civil society - including both people’s organizations and NGOs, producers’ organizations and cooperatives, and the private sector.